|Making learning and work count

 |Chart 17: Claimants for inactive benefits and the economically inactive – inactivity benefits

-The number of people inactive owing to long-term sickness fell, as did the benefit figure.
-The fall in the benefit figures shows ‘early estimates’ of benefit numbers.
+The number of people inactive owing to long-term sickness fell in the quarter, as did the benefit figure.
+The benefit figures show ‘early estimates’ of benefit numbers.

 This chart shows claimants of Employment and Support Allowance, and Incapacity Benefit (the orange dots), compared with survey figures for the economically inactive owing to long-term sickness.